About the Federal Reserve System

 - fosters payment and settlement system safety and efficiency through services to the banking industry and the U.S. government that facilitate U.S.-dollar transactions and payments; and

 - promotes consumer protection and community development through consumer-focused supervision and examination, research and analysis of emerging consumer issues and trends, community economic development activities, and the administration of consumer laws and regulations.

-Read more in the 10th edition of Federal Reserve System Purposes & Functions.
+Read more in the 11th edition of Federal Reserve System The Fed Explained.

 The Decentralized System Structure and Its Philosophy

 In establishing the Federal Reserve System, the United States was divided geographically into 12 Districts, each with a separately incorporated Reserve Bank.
 District boundaries were based on prevailing trade regions that existed in 1913 and related economic considerations, so they do not necessarily coincide with state lines.

 The Federal Reserve officially identifies Districts by number and Reserve Bank city.